 There is regular contact with your child’s Key Worker.
 Before your child joins Braeside, you will be invited into school to meet staff including the EYFS Coordinator and your child’s Key Worker.
 In addition they will spend some time with you finding out more about your child and giving you time to share information with us.

-Once your daughter begins school, there are daily opportunities to meet and talk to the Key Worker and other members of the team.
+Once your child begins school, there are daily opportunities to meet and talk to the Key Worker and other members of the team.
 There are special parents’ meetings for specific discussion on how your child is progressing, and ‘getting to know you’ mornings when parents are invited into school for informal meetings with staff and other parents.